nunorvoliveira/snapmaker-2.0/README.md

 # Snapmaker 2.0

-On this repository I'm adding some libraries and *post-processor* for using the Snapmaker 2.0 A350T CNC module with Fusion 360.
+On this repository I'm adding some libraries and *post-processor* for using the Snapmaker 2.0 A350, A250 and A150 CNC module with Fusion 360.

 Inside the directory [Fusion 360](/Fusion%20360) you have all the needed files.